Pelham Bay Park station: Station layout

 This is an elevated station which has two tracks, one island platform and two disused side platforms.
 The tracks end at bumper blocks at the north end of the platforms.
 The station was formerly set up as a Spanish solution with alighting passengers using the side platforms and boarding passengers using the island platform.
 Now all passengers use the island platform.
+The 6 local train serves the station at all times except rush hours in the peak direction, when the <6> express train serves the station instead.
+The station is the northern terminus for all service; the next stop to the south is Buhre Avenue.

 During 2005, rooms were located on the side platforms for temporary crew use while the crew quarters at the north end of the station was rebuilt.
 At the south end is a staff-only crossover bridge between the center and west side platform.
 It also used to connect to the east side platform but that portion has been removed.
 There is also a tower and crew facilities at the south end.
 There are old style signs which are covered over on the main platform.

 Pelham Bay Park is the only New York City Subway terminal that does not use numerical track labels, but rather track labels based on compass directions (i.e. East track, West track).
 Punch boxes exist, however, at the south end of the island platform where the corresponding track numbers (Track 1 and 2) are used.